DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source.md

 cd $DAFOAM_ROOT_PATH/repos/dafoam-*/tests && ./Allrun
 </pre>

 The regression tests should take less than 30 minutes.
-The test progress will be printed to screen.
+The test progress will be printed to the screen.
 Make sure you see this at the end:

 <pre>
 *** All Tests Passed! ***